step-/TC_SyncWorks/README.txt

 Total Commander version 7.51a or higher.

-TC_SyncWorks was developed and tested on Windows 7 SP1 32-bit and Windows
+TC_SyncWorks was developed and tested on Windows 7 SP1 32-bit and 64-bit, and
-Server 2003 32-bit with Total Commander 7.56a and 8.0 beta 15.
-It should
+Windows Server 2003 32-bit with Total Commander 7.56a, 8.0 beta 15, and 8.01
-also work with Windows XP 32-bit.
+32-bit.
+It should work on Windows XP 32-bit.

 Installation
 ------------